-Intangible amortization was \$1.3 million and \$2.0 million for the second quarters of fiscal years 2022 and 2021, respectively.
-This decrease was primarily due to certain finite-lived intangible assets associated with the acquisition of Gennum Corporation that became fully amortized during fiscal year 2021.
+Intangible amortization was \$1.3 million and \$1.8 million for the third quarters of fiscal years 2022 and 2021, respectively.
+This decrease was primarily due to certain finite-lived intangible assets associated with the acquisition of Gennum Corporation, which became fully amortized during fiscal year 2021.